-This fountain stands next to the outdoor seating of a nearby cafe.
+next to the outdoor seating of a nearby cafe.
 While the fountain has original markings, this is not its original location.
-A few steps away is the large indoor market,

-Marche de Passy.
-This lively covered market is open daily in the morning and again in the late afternoon and early evening.
+A few steps away is the large indoor market, is open daily in the morning and again in the late afternoon and early evening.
 It is closed Monday and Sunday afternoon.
 Check for hours of operation since they vary.
 It is a lively gallery of food and worth a visit.

 From Place Passy, take Rue Duban to the intersection of Rues Singer and Lekain.
 Turn right onto Rue Singer and follow it to the end of the block.
-There you will encounter the Central Bureau of the Post, Telephone and Telegraph.
+There you will encounter the Central

+Bureau of the Post, Telephone and

+Telegraph.
 This 1931 building has a commanding façade with interesting mosaic tile work, all in keeping with the contemporary design style of its time.

-Continue along Rue Singer to Rue Boulainvilliers.
-On your left, you will see a red brick building with cream brick accents.
-The triangular building comes to such a sharp edge on the small plot of land, one wonders what anyone could do with the angled space inside the building.
-Part of the fun of these walks is encountering unusual architecture and building decorations.
+Continue along Rue Singer to Rue

+Boulainvilliers.
+On your left, you will see a red

+brick building with cream brick accents.
+The

+triangular building comes to such a sharp edge

+on the small plot of land, one wonders what

+anyone could do with the angled space inside the

+building.
+Part of the fun of these walks is

+encountering unusual architecture and building

+decorations.
+Also around to the left on Rue

+Boulainvilliers is a connecting RER station.

 Now, turn right and take Rue Boulainvilliers to Place Jane Evrard.
-There you will find the Metro and the RER station.
+There you will find both a Metro and an RER station.

-End - Metro Stations, La Muette, Line 9 Boulainvilliers, RER C1
+End - Metro Station, La Muette, Line 9 RER C1, Boulainvilliers discovery or selfie on your social media.